Introduction to IoT Boards

 c.
 Intel Edison Board

-The Intel Edison is an incredibly small computer, it’s about the size of a memory card at 35 x 25 x 3.8 mm.
-But this little chip, despite its tiny size, boasts some great power.
+The Intel Edison is a tiny computer, about the size of a memory card at 35 x 25 x 3.8 mm.
+But this little chip boasts some great power despite its tiny size.
 The Intel Edison has no problem running Linux 1.6 with a dual-core, multi-threaded Intel Atom CPU operating at 600mhz and 2 GB of RAM.

 Advantages: